highwooddesign/jekyll-hwdmediashare/_docs/installation/Installing the HWDMediaShare Package.md

 ---
 layout: docs
-title:  "Installing the HWD MediaShare component"
+title: Installing the HWD MediaShare component
 category: Installation
 ---
 The HWDMediaShare Installer Package for Joomla is the main gallery package that includes the core extensions.
 Installing HWDMediaShare is no different than installing any other Joomla extension on your site.